Basic advice for making colloidal silver with a simple home made generator ...

 The following method will at least produce colloidal silver with a useful silver content .

-Start with a small clear glass jar - I suggest about 250 mls at first, until you become more experienced.
-The electrodes should be kept parallel, about 3 to 4 cm apart, and off the bottom of the jar. - For your first few batches apply the power until the water develops a tiny bit of color.
-This may look grey, pink, or yellow, but whatever color it is it should be almost imperceptible.
-(Stand a glass of clean water next to the brewing jar so its easier for you to detect the color change).
-Stir the water occasionally.
 The time it takes will vary from about 30 minutes to hours depending on volume, voltage, water quality, temperature, electrode spacing and stirring.
 Switch off the power as soon as the water begins to change color.
 If this batch stays nearly colorless or turns very pale yellow overnight its OK to drink - but its not perfect.
 Ideally you should be trying to produce a batch that has an effective silver content but is clear and colorless.
 So if all else remains the same (volume, voltage etc) your next brews can be shortened by 5 or 10 minutes each time until you arrive at a brewing time that produces a nearly colorless batch.
 (But don't shorten it too much or you might have almost no silver in the jar).
 It takes a bit of practice but water is cheap.
 And if you make a really bad batch you can still use it as a topical spray.
 While the batch is brewing take notice of various indicators such as bubbles on the electrode, smoky tendrils falling from the bottom of an electrode or golden trails drifting from the electrodes.
 Observing and noting the time these appear will help you arrive at an optimum brewing time.

 A bit of fuzz on the electrodes is normal.
 It's only the color of the water that's important.